Sustainable Development Goals in times of coronavirus

-2015 the United Nations General Assembly set The Sustainable Development Goals (SDGs) or the global goals.
-They aim to achieve those goals by the year 2030.
-These goals aim to tackle and find solutions to various issues such as poverty, climate change etc.
+2015 the United Nations General Assembly set The Sustainable Development Goals (SDGs) or The Global Goals.
+These goals aim to tackle and find solutions to various issues, such as poverty, climate change, etc., and should be achieved by 2030.

-In this blog, we will talk about the impact of COVID 19 on the SDGs.
-And further, how world leaders need to get together and adapt in order to face this pandemic.
+However, on the journey to achieving these goals, something unprecedented came along our way – the COVID-19 pandemic.
+In this blog, we will talk about the impact of COVID-19 on the SDGs.
+And further, how world leaders need to get together and adapt to face these newly arisen challenges.

 all 17 global goals or SDGs